drivendataorg/youth-mental-health-runtime/README.md

 🔧 **Test your submission**: Test your submission using a locally running version of the competition runtime to discover errors before submitting to the competition website.

 📦 **Request new packages in the official runtime**: Since your submission will not have general access to the internet, all dependencies must be pre-installed.
-If you want to use a package that is not in the runtime environment, make a pull request to this repository.
+If you want to use a package that is not already in the [runtime environment](./runtime/pixi.toml), make a pull request to this repository.
 Make sure to test out adding the new package to both official environments (CPU and GPU).

 Changes to the repository are documented in [CHANGELOG.md](./CHANGELOG.md).